 In this paper, we investigate the prospect of performing \RB\ interferometry with single-photon transitions in neutral optical clock atoms in intermediate-scale atom interferometers for high-precision determinations of the fine-structure constant.
-One of the limiting factors in upscaling photon recoil measurements is the gravity gradient phase, which a scheme using offset simultaneous conjugate interferometers has been proposed to address \cite{Zhong2020}.
+One of the limiting factors in upscaling interferometric measurements of photon recoil is the gravity-gradient phase, which a scheme using offset simultaneous conjugate interferometers has been proposed to address \cite{Zhong2020}.
 We use this principle to devise an experimental scheme in which two clouds of ultracold atoms are independently launched from their sources in order to mitigate the gravity gradient phase, and large momentum transfer (LMT) is used to enhance the sensitivity to the atomic photon-recoil frequency.

 We outline the theoretical framework that we use to derive phase shift expressions in Sec. \ref{sec:theory}, before describing the proposed experimental scheme in Sec. \ref{sec:scheme}.
 We present the calculation of the differential phase for the proposed scheme in Sec. \ref{sec:differential} and the gravity gradient phase in Sec. \ref{sec:gravity_gradient}.
 In Sec. \ref{sec:case study}, we determine optimal parameters for the trajectories in two configurations for various instrument sizes.
 We discuss the determination of the fine-structure constant in Sec. \ref{sec:discussion}, before concluding in Sec. \ref{sec:conclusion}.